 There is support available from the academic skills team with guides available on organising your studies, reading and research, planning and writing, and delivering presentations.

-If you’re struggling with your assessments at the moment, whether it’s not knowing how to structure an essay, or finishing off a lab report, don’t forget that the Student Learning team is still available for support.
+If you’re struggling with your assessments at the moment, whether it’s not knowing how to structure an essay, or finishing off a lab report, book a Write Direction appointment.

 1. Create a study routine